altomator/EN-data_mining/README.md

 The XSLT are runned with Xalan-Java.
 Path to the Java bin must be set in xslt.cmd.

-The documents must be stored in a "DOCS" folder.
-The metadata are generated in a "STATS" folder.
+For each document, its metadata are stored in the STATS folder under two formats :
+- XML (raw metadata, with detailled values for each page)
+- CSV (metadata at the issue level)

+An aggregated file (metadata.csv) contains all the CSV metadata.

 ##### Tests
-1. Open a command line terminal.
+1. Open a DOS terminal.
 2. Change dir to the batch folder
 3. >batch-EN.bat

 #### Perl
 One Perl script : extractMD.pl

+For each document, its metadata are stored in the STATS folder under your prefered formats : XML, JSON, CSV, txt

 ##### Tests
-1. Open a command line terminal.
+1. Open a shell terminal.
 2. Change dir to the batch folder
-3. >perl docs_folder xml json csv
+3. >perl DOCS xml json

-For each document, its metadata are stored in the STATS folder under two formats :
-- XML (raw metadata, with detailled values for each page)
-- CSV (metadata at the issue level)

-An aggregated file (metadata.csv) contains all the CSV metadata.